RavirajWadnerkar/CMPE_282_Web_Appication/README.md

 # Campus Files

 This Webapp lets users to upload their files and retrieve them anytime and anywhere.
-To view how it works from both frontend and backend you can also refer the word doc or videos in the Videos folder.
+Database is on AWS and it is highly scalable and multi region.

 To use this app in local: